svendahlstrand/plugin-conversation-on-mb/docs/tufte-installation.md

 ![](./tufte-screenshot.png)

-Of course, your are free to include the link in any way you want. 😊 This is just one way to do it.
+Of course, you are free to include the link in any way you want. 😊 This is just one way to do it.

 ## Install the plug-in